Web-learning/Digital-Footprints/src/index.md

 **Writing an online profile for yourself can be hard.**
-To help you get going, I'd like you to jot down some :memo: details that might help the reader understand who you are
+To help you get going, I'd like you to jot down some :memo: key details that might help the reader understand who you are.

+## **Professional Details**

 - [ ] Full Name:
 - [ ] Title:
 - [ ] Position: